SuperPower/hugo_website/content/docs/rpi/description.md

 {{<image src="/rpi/desc_3.png" >}}

 ### Charger
+The Leto project selected the TI BQ25895 battery charging IC for its feature set and ability to provide 3.0A to the connected load.
+Primary features that were needed are:
+1. Switch-mode operation to have improved efficiency.
+2. Sufficient current supplied to load to run the Raspberry Pi 4 with overhead for peripherals.
+3. Sufficient charging current to allow better than 1:1 charging/discharging operation.
+4. Charging and sourcing should at least minimally function without uC or RPi intervention.

-The Leto project selected the TI BQ25895RTW battery charging uC for its feature set and ability to provide 3.0A to the connected load.
-While the RPi in base configuration does not regularly exceed 1.0A of current draw, the team wanted to ensure that the Leto project matched the 3.0A power source regularly provided with the RPi 4.
+The RPi in base configuration does not regularly exceed 1.0A of current draw, and the RPi designers chose a 3A USB power supply to allow overhead for peripherals.
+The team wanted to ensure that the Leto project matched that 3.0A power source as a design specification.
 This additional current overhead permits the use of attached peripherals such as an SSD, field sensors, overclocking, and active cooling.

-The current overhead also permits the battery charge uC to operate well below its thermal limits during regular use.
+The current overhead also permits the battery charge IC to operate well below its thermal limits during regular use.

 The charger uC uses internal voltage conversion circuitry to control battery charge curves and its externally connected boost converter circuit to regulate the output voltage.